Urigo/graphql-cli/README.md

 [![Discord Chat](https://img.shields.io/discord/625400653321076807)](https://discord.gg/xud7bH)

-Currently we have `next` version.
+Currently we have `4.0.0-alpha.3` version.
 Help us to improve new GraphQL CLI.
 Checkout new structure and commands below!
 Feel free to contact us in Discord channel.
 We would love to hear your feedback.

 ## Features